Fancy something different? The walks listed below are offered by bodies other than Heart and Sole.

 Dementia Adventure park walks

-Other information: Please book in advance by calling 01245 230661.
+Other information: Call first to book your free place on 01245 237548.
 Individuals need to come with a carer or someone who knows them well.
 There is ample car parking and some blue badge spaces next to where the walk starts.
 Accessible toilets are available.